And this is your undocumented anchorman, Mark Stein, sitting in.

 I'll tell you what I'll talk about, snow globes.

-You know, the very first time I did this show, I'd just flown in from Australia via New Zealand, and I was changing planes at Wellington, and I had an hour to kill in the airport, and I went in, I picked up a snow globe, a little attractive New Zealand snow globe of sheep.
+You know, the very first time I did this show, I'd just flown in from Australia via New Zealand, and I was changing planes at Wellington, and I had an hour to kill in the airport, and I went in, I picked up a snow globe, a little attractive New Zealand snow globe of sheep with you shake it up and little snowflakes start to fall on the attractive New Zealand sheep.

-You shake it up, and little snowflakes start to fall on the attractive New Zealand sheep, And I went to pay for it, and it was whatever it was, 12 bucks or whatever.
+And I went to pay for it, and it was whatever it was, 12 bucks or whatever.

-It was some kind of response to uh some terrorist plot uh I think arising out of Heathrow that you could I could have taken that snow globe of the New Zealand sheep into the men's room at Wellington Airport and weaponize the snow globe.
+I could have taken that snow globe of the New Zealand sheep into the men's room at Wellington Airport and weaponized the snow globe.

-So I could fly I was free as a snow uh to fly with my snow globe from uh Moscow to Tokyo from Beijing to Rio de Janeiro from Copenhagen to Cape Town I could fly anywhere with my snow globe but not to the United States of America.
+So I could fly, I was free To fly with my snow globe from Moscow to Tokyo, from Beijing to Rio de Janeiro, from Copenhagen to Cape Town.

 That's coming this summer.

-Meanwhile, meanwhile, though, no reprieve for Kinder Eggs.
+Meanwhile, meanwhile, though, no reprieve for kinder eggs.

-My kids were coming across the Quebec-Vermont border, and they were asked by the Border Patrol officers, by the...
+My kids were coming across the Quebec-Vermont border, and they were asked by the border patrol officers, by the Customs and Border Protection, whether they had any kinder chocolate eggs on them.

-And being law abiding persons, they said yes they had.
+And being law-abiding persons, they said yes, they had.

 And those eggs were confiscated because there's a little toy in the egg.